oscar-system/GAP_pkg/GAP_pkg_crystcat/README.md

 # GAP_pkg_crystcat

-This is generated wrapper package for the GAP package CrystCat 1.1.10.
+This is a generated Julia wrapper package for the GAP package CrystCat 1.1.10.

 ## Issues